inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

-Markdown would doubtlessly benefit from being clearly defined, *i.e.* having a minimal set of tags (say the one of the original Markdown) and an accurate description of what a Markdown-to-HTML converter must do (it harder that it sounds, think about how to deal with line breaks, nested tags, interference with html tags...).
-This could be a core Markdown on the top of which extensions (flavors) are built, that would be great!
-Fortunately, a couple of highly capable people have decided to tackle this challenge and have created [CommonMark](http://commonmark.org/) and provide:
+Markdown would doubtlessly benefit from being clearly defined, *i.e.* having a minimal set of tags (say the one of the original Markdown) and an accurate description of what a Markdown-to-HTML converter must do (harder that it sounds, think about how to deal with line breaks, nested tags, interference with html tags...).
+This would be a core Markdown on the top of which extensions (flavors) are built, that would be great (again it is not the current Markdown landscape)!
+Fortunately, a bunch of highly capable people have decided to tackle this challenge and have created [CommonMark](http://commonmark.org/) that provides:

 1. a specification for Markdown, version 0.28 currently: http://spec.commonmark.org/